JeffM2501/ModernBoomerShooter/documents/tasks.md

 ## Add stay open state for doors
 Add an option to allow doors to stay open when triggered.

+## Only draw meshes in visable cells
+Map each mesh's bbox to the vis cell list.

+## Sort cells far to near
+Bucket the vis list by the distance the line has walked so that it can be sorted far to near for transperancy.

+## Transperant cells
+Add option to give a cell a transpeerant wall and floor.

 # In Progress
 --------------------------------------------------------------